naveen16/TerminalAssessment/README.md

 ## 3- Performance metrics

-The bash script that copied the token-transfer data into the postgres instance took a total of <b>7629 seconds<b> which is 2 Hours, 7 Mins, and 8 Seconds.
+The bash script that copied the token-transfer data into the postgres instance took a total of <b>7629 seconds</b> which is
+<b>2 Hours, 7 Mins, and 8 Seconds</b>.

-Rows of data in token_transfer table: 219,222,954
+Rows of data in token_transfer table: <b>219,222,954</b>

-The bash script that copied the token data into the postgres instance took 3 seconds, I just used the `time` command for this because it was only one file.
+The bash script that copied the token data into the postgres instance took <b>3 seconds</b>, I just used the `time` command for this because it was only one file.

-Rows of data in token table: 144716
+Rows of data in token table: <b>144716</b>

 The graphql queries were paginated so the response time was very quick, a query that had to go through the whole token_transfer db took too long to execute.
 I was unable to create an index on the table because of a lack of space on the google cloud instance.
 Adding